inbo/tutorials/content/tutorials/spatial_point_in_polygon/index.md

 ## Point in polygon with the `sp` package

+*General note: migration to the more actively developed `sf` package is currently advised by the `sp` maintainer.* *The `sp` package is still maintained in order to support the newest versions of the GDAL and PROJ backends.*

 Instead of `sf` objects (= `data.frames` or `tibbles` with a geometry list-column), the `sp` package works with `Spatial` spatial data classes (which has many derived spatial data classes for points, polygons, …).